The Liability: Plot

-Young and naive 19-year-old slacker, Adam (Jack O'Connell), lives with his mum, Nicky (Kierston Wareing), in the home of her intimidating gangster boyfriend, Peter (Peter Mullan) and is sent to conduct a day of driving for Peter's associate after Adam inadvertently views an incriminating video on Peter's laptop.
-This takes Adam on the road with aging hitman, Roy (Tim Roth), as he enters a world of murder for 24 hours.
-After Roy kills a man, Danil, living in a camper in the woods, He tries to force Adam to kill a mysterious girl (Talulah Riley) who seems to be an unsuspecting witness of the murder.
-Adam refrains from doing so, giving her the chance to escape and drive away in their vehicle.
+Young and naive 19-year-old slacker, Adam (Jack O'Connell), lives with his mum, Nicky (Kierston Wareing), in the home of her intimidating gangster boyfriend, Peter (Peter Mullan).
+After Adam wrecks Peter's luxury car, he demands Adam work to repay him, and he sends Adam to drive for a criminal associate.
+When Peter leaves, Adam looks through Peter's laptop and views an incriminating video that shows Peter hitting a woman.

+The next day, Adam goes on the road with ageing hitman, Roy (Tim Roth), and he enters a world of murder for 24 hours.
+After Roy kills a man, Danil, who was living in a camper in the woods, he tries to force Adam to shoot and kill a young woman (Talulah Riley) who witnesses them dismembering the dead body.
+Adam refrains from doing so, giving her the chance to escape and drive away in their vehicle, along with the victim's severed hands.

-Not pleased, Roy uses Adam to hitchhike and they steal a camper van from an elderly couple.
-They call the girl on Adam's phone that was left in the car she took, striking a deal to give her £7000 in return for the bag of evidence that was left in the vehicle, even though Roy doesn't actually have the entire amount.
+Not pleased, Roy uses Adam to pretend to hitchhike and they carjack a camper van from an elderly couple.
+They call the girl on Adam's phone that was left in the car she took, striking a deal to give her £7000 in return for the bag of severed body parts that was left in the vehicle, even though Roy doesn't actually have the entire amount.
 Roy robs a diner to make up the rest.
 He holds the diner employees at gunpoint and uses them as hostages to make sure the deal goes through.

 Having reclaimed the bag, Roy and Adam plan to switch vehicles and dispose of the evidence.
-However, Roy knocks Adam unconscious at a quiet roadside area.
+However, Roy knocks Adam unconscious with a spanner at a quiet roadside area.
 Before Roy can kill and dismember his body, the girl, who followed them, runs over Roy and kidnaps Adam.

 Retreating to a water pumping station, the girl ties Adam to a rail upstairs.
 She claims her sister was sold in a line of sex trafficking, by Sergej to Ivan, to Danil and finally to an "Englishman".
-She shows Adam a photo of her sister who bears resemblance to the girl in the video on Peter's laptop.
-Swiping through the photos on Adams phone the girl discovers a picture of his mother and her boyfriend.
-She asks Adam for Peters name, claiming Sergej and Ivan also had his picture.
+She shows Adam a photo of her sister who bears resemblance to the woman in the video on Peter's laptop.
+Swiping through the photos on Adam's phone the girl discovers a picture of his mother and her boyfriend.
+She asks Adam for Peter's name, claiming Sergej and Ivan also had his picture.